 Washing soda features either as an ingredient in some cleaning products or as a standalone cleaning agent.
-It is often used in homemade detergent recipes, and is sometimes used as a laundry booster or water softener.
+It can be made by putting baking soda in an oven and is often used in homemade detergent recipes, and is sometimes used as a laundry booster or water softener.
 It’s an alkaline substance that can be used for general household cleaning, and even for the laundry.
-Read on to learn all about washing soda, what it is and how it’s made, how you can use it, and whether it’s really the best solution for your laundry.
+However, it doesn’t clean clothes perfectly, so using laundry detergents is always recommended for the best results.
+Read on to learn all about washing soda, what it is and how it’s made, and how you can use it for your laundry.

-Washing soda is a chemical compound with the formula Na2CO3, known as sodium carbonate, and it’s a salt of carbonic acid.
+Washing soda is a chemical compound with the formula Na₂CO₃, also known as sodium carbonate, and it’s a salt of carbonic acid.
 Some use washing soda to make homemade laundry detergent, to clean especially in hard water, and some even use it as a laundry additive to soften water.
-Water which is rich in minerals like magnesium and calcium, is known as hard water.
-Hard water can affect the cleaning power of your detergent, but washing soda can bind to minerals in water allowing homemade detergents to better-absorb into fabric fibres and get on with the cleaning.
+Water-rich in minerals like magnesium and calcium is known as hard water.
+Hard water can affect the cleaning power of your detergent, but washing soda can bind to minerals in the water, allowing homemade detergents to better-absorb into fabric fibres and get on with the cleaning.
 Washing soda should not be confused with baking soda, even though chemically they are closely related.

 How is washing soda made?